Welcome, we're here to help.

 On this page:

-The Texas Workforce Commission (TWC) mails Internal Revenue Service (IRS) Form 1099-G to claimants who were paid unemployment benefits in 2011.
-TWC mails 1099-G forms throughout January 2012.
+The Texas Workforce Commission (TWC) mails Internal Revenue Service (IRS) Form 1099-G to claimants who were paid unemployment benefits last year.
+TWC mails 1099-G forms throughout January.

 To file your federal taxes, you need to: